As has been the case since Apple ditched the 17in MacBook Pro back in 2012, there have been two sizes of MacBook Pro. The 13in and the 15in model.

 That doesn’t mean that integrated graphics don’t have their advantages.
 They require less power, so battery life might be better, for example, and they are cheaper than a discrete card, so, in theory, should allow Apple to sell those models for less, and indeed it does: there is a difference of £400 between the top of the line 13in model and the entry-level 15in MacBook Pro.
 We’ll look in a bit more detail at the price later on.

-However, the lack of discrete graphics means that the 13in MacBook Pro really doesn’t deserve to be called a Pro machine - assuming of course that the pros you are thinking of are creative pros.
-If you are just a professional, looking for a machine to create spreadsheets, presentations and emails on.
+You might think that the lack of discrete graphics means that the 13in MacBook Pro really doesn’t deserve to be called a Pro machine - assuming of course that the pros you are thinking of are creative pros.
+If you are just a professional, looking for a machine to create spreadsheets, presentations and emails on the 13in models might be pro enough though.

-As for the graphics in the 15in MacBook models, here you’ll find the Radeon Pro 555X and 560X - as we said these are the same as the 2018 models, but there are also the following, impressive, build-to-order options here:
+As for the graphics in the 15in MacBook models, the Radeon Pro 555X and 560X are the same graphics cards as the 2018 models offered, but there are also the following, impressive, build-to-order options available:

 - Radeon Pro Vega 16 with 4GB of HBM2 memory (+£225)